schwarper/smart-tab-manager/README.md

 ## 🛠️ Usage

 * **Main Popup:** Click the extension icon in your Chrome toolbar to open the main control panel.
 From here, you can access all quick actions, see the list of suspended tabs, manage your exclusion list, and change settings.
-* **Right-Click Menu:** Right-click on any webpage to quickly suspend the current tab, other tabs, or add the site to your exclusion list.
+* **Right-Click Menu:** Right-click on any webpage to quickly suspend the current tab or other tabs, add the site to the exclusion list, or add it to a Smart Group.

 ## ❤️ Support & Contribution